Organic Cotton Fields

 Climate change chased us around the world.

 Then in 2019, we heard about organic cotton growers in the east African country of Tanzania, home of the Serengeti and the great migration and an ideal climate for growing cotton.
 Today, the organic cotton in most of our socks is grown by 1,900 Tanzanian farmers near Mwanza, a town at the southern edge of Lake Victoria.
 Each of our farmers have, on average, 15 acres of land.
 In addition to cotton, they grow sorghum, chickpea and mung beans, sunflower, and corn.
-All farmers must be certified organic for at least six years.
+All farmers must be certified organic for at least three years.
 Many have worked their project for more than 20 years.

 We proudly partner with the bioRe Foundation, which provides our farmers with training facilities, organizes pre-payment for seed, and hires agronomists and others to provide important direction.
 Key to the project's success are hedge rows, intercropping, shade trees in the fields, etc. Every year, communities present ideas for projects to bioRe, and we help fund the projects.
 As a result, wells have been built, clean cooking stoves have been installed, and bio-gas facilities that run electricity to area homes have been constructed.
 As always, we focus on bringing more revenue to or near the farmgate in the communities in which we work.

 Our cotton is ginned near the fields in Mwanza, Tanzania.